N3zzar/Maven-Analytics-Challenge---World-Cup-Dataset/README.md

 -------
 ## Data Gathering

-This dataset was already provided by Maven analaytics.
+This dataset had already been provided by Maven analaytics.

 -------